Declaration (law): European Union law

 Applications for declaratory relief in other areas have become more widespread, particularly in Europe.
 A key feature in relation to this development has been the Brussels and Lugano Conventions on civil jurisdiction and judgments relating to members of the European Economic Area (EEA).
 In certain circumstances, jurisdiction is awarded under the conventions to the courts first seised of the matter.
 This has led to a rise in defendants taking pre-emptive action by seeking "declarations of non-liability" in a race to the courthouse to ensure that they choose the court first seized rather than waiting for the claimant to do so.

 Declaratory legislation

 An act of parliament or other statute is declaratory if it purports to state authoritatively what is the current state of affairs.
 By contrast, most statutes are positive law, purporting to order a future state of affairs.
 In linguistic terms, declaratory legislation is indicative whereas positive law is performative.
 Two acts of the Parliament of Great Britain asserting its right to legislate for other jurisdictions are commonly called "the Declaratory Act": one in 1719 relating to the Kingdom of Ireland, and another in 1766 relating to the Thirteen Colonies.
 The "Declaratory Articles" of the Church of Scotland likewise mean to define a status that already existed.

 Other legal uses

 Declaration is used (sometimes rendered as a verb) in other ways in certain legal systems.

-In some legal systems, a declaration is similar to an affidavit.